gvwilson/12-design/README.md

              updateState(config, state)
          report(config, state)

-the comparison of the current time to the halting time in the `while` loop feels like it's at a lower level of detail than the function calls.
-I would probably rewrite this function as:
+the highlighted comparison of the current time to the halting time in the `while` loop feels like it's at a lower level of detail than the function calls.
+I would probably replace the comparison with a function called something like `stillEvolving`:

      def main():
          config = buildConfiguration(sys.argv)